What We Fund

 An Endowment is a fund of the Jewish Federation of St. Louis that provides an annual income or a tailored stream of payments to support programs, projects, agencies, organizations or initiatives of particular interest to you and your family.

-Contact Tim Henry, Director of Endowments & Planned Giving, to learn more about setting up your own Endowment.
+Contact Lori Wishne, Director of Planned Giving & Endowments, to learn more about setting up your own Endowment.

 Donor Advised Funds